ianrenton/ianrenton.com/projects/bunnyrom-teardown/index.md

 date: 2024-12-27 00:00:00
 ---

 One does not simply gift cheap Chinese toys to an engineer without expecting them to get taken apart.
-So, after receiving one of these 168-in-1 digital pets, otherwise known as "Bunnyrom"s or generically as "fake Tamagotchis", I thought I would see what makes it tick.
+So, after receiving one of these 168-in-1 digital pets, otherwise known as "Bunnyroms" or generically as "fake Tamagotchis", I thought I would see what makes it tick.

 <div class="notes"><p>Note that so far I have only taken the teardown process to a point before it gets destructive.
 At the end of the page I propose a schematic for the device but there are likely some errors in it which I could only resolve by removing epoxy or sanding down the PCB.
-If you have experience with these tasks and (for some reason) a desire to fully reverse engineer a BunnyROM device, give me a shout!</p></div>
+If you have experience with these tasks and (for some reason) a desire to fully reverse engineer a Bunnyrom pet, give me a shout!</p></div>

 My Bunnyrom device came from [Flying Tiger](https://flyingtiger.com/en-gb/products/key-ring-with-digital-pet-3053179?country=GB) in the UK, where they retail for £5 and come in a branded box.
 The same devices are available from a number of sellers on AliExpress and elsewhere, such as [this one](https://www.aliexpress.com/item/1005006961473368.html) for around £1 to £1.50.

 ![Photo of virtual pet device](/projects/bunnyrom-teardown/bunnyrom-1.jpg)

+The devices are superficial clones of Tamagotchi virtual pets, with various changes such as being able to select from any of 168 "pets" including copyrighted characters such as SpongeBob.
+Animations are simpler compared to the Tamagotchi, and there is no evolution or death.
+My unit has the "egg with antenna" shape used by Tamagotchis with infra-red communication capabilities, but the device does not have any hardware or software support for that.

 [The Bunnyrom site](https://bunnyrom.neocities.org/) has a lot of detail on the software itself, plus some photos of the exterior of various devices with this ROM, but I wasn't able to find a site online that had details of the inner workings.
 So of course, I decided to figure it out for myself, as far as I could.